Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 ## 🚀 Features

 - **Conversational AI**: Chat with an LLM (Llama 3 via Groq) about any data analysis topic.
+- **Image Understanding**: Upload images (e.g., charts, screenshots, or photos) and ask questions about them.
+The bot uses a multimodal LLM to analyze and respond.
+- **Image Upload Rate Limiting**: Each user can upload up to 3 images every 6 hours.
+If the limit is reached, only text questions are allowed until the window resets.
+- **Image Display in Chat**: Uploaded images are shown inline with your messages for easy reference.
 - **Retrieval-Augmented Generation (RAG)**: Answers are grounded in a curated, chunked knowledge base from top data science sources.
 - **Session Memory**: Each user session maintains its own chat history for context-aware conversations.
 - **Custom Vector Database**: Fast, semantic search over chunked documents using FAISS and HuggingFace embeddings.